miutamihai/HelperScripts/README.md

 # HelperScripts
 This repository contains bash scripts I find helpful.
 Each script has its own folder and readme file.
+To run any script, navigate to its directory and execute `chmod +x <script_name>`